 DigiDelay DIY 4 Second Delay Project files

-- DigiDelay construction guide (Updated to correct errors in the film cap section)
+- DigiDelay construction guide (Updated to include guitar level mod above)

 - DigiDelay enclosure drilling template